snowplow-referer-parser/referer-parser/README.md

 The number of search engines and the domains they use is constantly growing - we need to keep `referers.yml` up-to-date, and hope that the community will help!

-In the future, we may extent `referers.yml` to include non-search engines - e.g. social networks like Facebook or affiliate networks like TradeDoubler.
+In the future, we may extend `referers.yml` to include non-search engines - e.g. social networks like Facebook or affiliate networks like TradeDoubler.
 If you have any suggestions here, just [let us know] [talk-to-us].

 ## Contributing

-We welcome contributions to refere-parser:
+We welcome contributions to referer-parser:

 1. **New search engines and other referrers** - if you notice a search engine missing from `referers.yml`, please fork the repo, add the missing entry and submit a pull request
 2. **Ports of referer-parser to other languages** - we welcome ports of referer-parser to new programming languages (e.g. Python, JavaScript, PHP)
 3. **Bug fixes, feature requests etc** - much appreciated!

+## Support

+Support for referer-parser is handled by the team at SnowPlow Analytics Ltd.

+You can contact the SnowPlow Analytics team through any of the [channels listed on their wiki] [talk-to-us].

 ## Copyright and license